 Because of The Walt Disney Company policies regarding unsolicited submissions, we only review materials that have been submitted through our online process.
 If you need an accommodation to follow this process please contact us here.

 Regardless of where you live in the world, Walt Disney Animation Studios is interested in your skills and talent.
 Our studio currently employs talented people from around the globe.
 The process and requirements for obtaining a visa can vary depending upon your skills, and level of education.
 You can find out more about visas for the U.S. by visiting, US Bureau of Consular Affairs.
-If you feel you meet the requirements for a sponsorship please make sure you create a profile and apply.
+If you feel you meet the requirements for a sponsorship please make sure you apply.

 Thank you for your interest in Walt Disney Animation Studios!